gmemstr/gmemstr/README.md

-kubernetes and infrastructure nerd. probably working on private repositories, mostly doing new projects <a href="https://sr.ht/~gmem">on sourcehut</a>.
+kubernetes and infrastructure nerd. probably working on private repositories, mostly doing new projects <a href="https://git.gmem.ca">on my private git forge</a>.

 <a href="https://tech.lgbt/web/@arch" rel="me">mastodon</a>